By M.P. Pellicer | Stranger Than Fiction Stories

 The confusion lay in whether she was leaving to be with her fiancee in California.
 Her friends though said she told them she was leaving to elope to California with a "handsome mounted patrolman."

 One friend asked her, "How do you know he'll marry you?"
 She replied, "Even if he doesn't it'll be a fine trip."
-He was late for an hour, and she told the roommate, "If he doesn't come, I'm going to the tallest building I can find and jump off."
+An hour passed, and he hadn't shown up.
+She told the roommate, "If he doesn't come, I'm going to the tallest building I can find and jump off."

 In the struggle between them the gun discharged and hit her.